linpengcheng/PurefunctionPipelineDataflow/README.md

   - Machine learning: dynamic rule base to generate new rules.
     - case law, identifying unknown patterns, more uncertainties
 - Extended case: robots and transformers

+  This architecture can speed up the robot's response time and increase the ability to respond to changes.

   - Warehouse: Its scheduling function is the core of AI, based on the data in the warehouse, combining functional components to complete tasks.
     - Robot status data